Allow overriding SSLContext options in Net::HTTP

 options attribute on the resulting

-Updated by ienev (Iskar Enev) almost 3 years ago
+Updated by ienev (Iskar Enev) about 3 years ago

 Being able to exclude versions of TLS and/or add additional option flags (without monkey patching) would indeed be quite useful, especially in the cases where TLS 1.0 needs to be excluded for compliance reasons.
 Hopefully this issue will get some attention.